U.S. flag An official website of the United States government

 • January 26, 2023, for all other businesses.

-4. When will routine inspections that include an assessment of the Subpart E harvest and post-harvest agricultural water requirements begin, and what will they look like?
+4. When will routine inspections that include the Subpart E harvest and post-harvest agricultural water requirements begin, and what will they look like?

 As has been done with other FSMA rules, the FDA plans to take an educational posture for the harvest and post-harvest agricultural water requirements as the enforcement discretion period ends.
 During the first year after the end of the intended enforcement discretion policy, FDA will work closely with state and industry partners to advance training, technical assistance, educational visits, and on-farm readiness reviews to prepare both farmers and state regulators for implementing these provisions.

-5. What are the Produce Safety Rule (PSR) requirements for harvest and post-harvest agricultural water?
+5. What are the Produce Safety Rule requirements for harvest and post-harvest agricultural water?

 All agricultural water must be safe and of adequate sanitary quality for its intended use (see § 112.41).
-Specifically, Subpart E* (and related provisions in Subparts N and O) includes requirements for agricultural water, including harvest and post-harvest agricultural water, such as:
+Specifically, Subpart E* (and related provisions in Subparts N and O) include requirements for agricultural water, including those that apply for harvest and post-harvest agricultural water, such as:

 • § 112.41: Quality standard